EndlessATC/Airports/final/AS/JPN/ROAH_readme.md

 Based on AIP Japan (Ministry of Land, Infrastructure, Transport and Tourism) (https://aisjapan.mlit.go.jp/html/AIP/html/DomesticAIP.do).
 The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting daytime IMC conditions.
 All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs are implemented unless there is no RNAV alternative.
 Coastline data from naturalearthdata.com.

 The Naha ACA is a mostly circular terminal area typical for an island airport.
 There is a heavy military presence, and military training areas are scattered around the main island as well between the airways that extend out from the Naha `NHC` VORTAC.
-Approach and departure paths cross over/under each other just north of Naha, and there are many potential conflict points to the east of Okinawa as well.
+Approach and departure paths cross over/under each other just north of Naha, and there are many potential conflict points to the west/east of Okinawa as well.
 The majority of traffic enters the ACA from the northeast from mainland Japan and southwest from the other Ryukyu islands such as Miyakojima and Ishigaki.
+USAF training area W-178(A) is depicted as inactive for gameplay purposes.
+Expect heavy use of vectors, especially as traffic increases.

 STARs are implemented as approach transitions.
 To activate an approach, an aircraft must be flying direct to an applicable fix, then the APP button can be activated.
 Multiple approaches may be available from a fix, to the same airport or even different airports.
 Pressing the APP button again before issuing the approach clearance (do not long press) will select the next approach available from that fix.
 If the aircraft is already on an approach from that fix, you will need to cancel the approach clearance first before issuing another approach clearance.